Nedtheyak/custom-discord-docs/docs/searching-and-pinning.md

     <img src="https://kaydens.ca/user-docs-discord/assets/images/pin_option.PNG" alt="The pin option in the dropdown menu."/>

-3. You will be given a prompt to pin the message, accept it and then navigate to the pin icon top right of the application.
+3. You will be given a prompt to pin the message, accept the prompt.

     <img src="https://kaydens.ca/user-docs-discord/assets/images/select_the_pinning_option.PNG" alt="Pin prompt."/>

-4. Clicking it will reveal that your message is now pinned.
+4. Navigate to the pin icon top right of the application.
+Clicking it will reveal that your message is now pinned.

     <img src="https://kaydens.ca/user-docs-discord/assets/images/pinned_message.PNG" alt="Showing the pinned message."/>